2016 ACCME Annual Report

 Beginning in 2015, the category of Income from Other Sources was eliminated and replaced with three specific categories: Registration Fees, Government Grants, and Private Donations.
 Allocations from parent organizations or other internal departments are no longer included in income reporting.
 Providers are also no longer required to submit information regarding CME program expenses.

-If you would like to request a copy of Global’s analysis of the 2016 ACCME Annual Report, please follow this link to request a copy.
+Request a PDF copy: If you would like to request a copy of Global’s analysis of the 2016 ACCME Annual Report, please follow this link.

 • Total physician and non-physician learner interaction at CME activities increased by 5% from 2015 numbers.

 • Total commercial support contributions rose by 1.5% to an estimated $704 million.

 • Income from advertising and exhibits rose from $389 million in 2015 to $411 million in 2016, a 5 % increase.

 • Commercially supported activities averaged 299 learners per activity in 2016, while non-commercially supported activities averaged 157 learners per activity.

 • Of the total attendance at CME activities, 55% of attendees (15,164,072) were physicians and 45% (12,122,110) were non-physicians.

 • Publishing/Education companies secured approximately 52% ($366,929,994) of the total commercial support income earned by ACCME accredited providers in 2016